 - Willingness to assume responsibility in the development of an effective living environment.

 - Application process is currently closed.

-- All Application Materials should be turned in at the Office of Housing and Residence Life or emailed directly to Nic Troutman, at email@example.com.
+- All Application Materials should be emailed directly to Andrew Murray, at email@example.com.

 The Office of Housing & Residence Life Non-Discrimination Statement